-Famous for his songs in French, and beloved by the French people, Jacques Brel is is actually Belgian.
-Brel composed and performed thoughtful and often theatrical songs that generated worldwide fame and is generally considered as a master of the modern chanson.
+Famous for his songs in French, Jacques Brel is was actually Belgian.
+Brel composed and performed thoughtful and often theatrical songs that generated worldwide fame, and is generally considered as a master of the modern chanson.
 His songs had a profound influence on English-speaking writers such as David Bowie and Marc Almond.
-American artists such as Nina Simone, Frank Sinatra, and Ray Charles have recorded English translations of his songs.
+American artists such as Nina Simone, Frank Sinatra, and Ray Charles recorded English translations of his songs.

 Christine and the Queens

-Héloïse Letissie is a French singer and songwriter from Nantes.
-Her music is known as Christine and the Queens and is an eclectic melange of music, performance, art videos, drawings and photography.
-Letissie studied in Lyon and later lived in Paris and London.
+Héloïse Letissier is a French singer and songwriter from Nantes.
+Her stage name is Christine and the Queens, and she produces an eclectic melange of music, performance, art videos, drawings and photography.
+Letissier studied in Lyon and later lived in Paris and London.
 It was the British capital that inspired her to work with local drag queen musicians.
 They began to accompany her during her early concerts and consequently became the backing band known as the “Queens.”
 She identifies her music genre as “freakpop,” and released her debut EP, Miséricorde, independently.
 In 2012, she released her second EP, Mac Abbey, and was awarded the the Best Discovered Act, known in France as the Découverte du Printemps de Bourges.
 The band was also the recipient of the Adami Premières Francos 2012 award.

 Coeur de Pirate